sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 1. **Should I apologize in person or in writing?**
    While an in-person apology can be powerful, a letter allows you to express your thoughts thoughtfully and gives your friend time to process.

-2. **What if my friend doesn’t respond to my apology?**
+2. **What if my friend doesn't respond to my apology?**
    Give them time to heal.
-They may need space before they’re ready to communicate.
+They may need space before they're ready to communicate.

 3. **How detailed should my apology letter be?**
    Be concise but thorough.
 Include key elements without overwhelming your friend with unnecessary details.

-4. **What if I feel like I’ve apologized too much in the past?**
+4. **What if I feel like I've apologized too much in the past?**
-   It’s important to sincerely address each situation.
-If you’ve apologized in the past, focus on demonstrating change after your letter.
+   It's important to sincerely address each situation.
+If you've apologized in the past, focus on demonstrating change after your letter.

 5. **How long should my apology letter be?**
    Aim for one to two pages.
 It should be long enough to cover your feelings but short enough to remain engaging.